Machine (Static-X album)

 Machine is the second studio album by American industrial metal band Static-X, released on May 22, 2001, and recorded at Studio 508 (Los Angeles).
 When compared to the band's other albums, Machine features more electronics and industrial effects, and more screamed vocals from Wayne Static.
-It was also the final Static-X album for eighteen years to feature drummer Ken Jay (although he received songwriting and keyboard credits on the band's subsequent third album), and the last for four years to feature lead guitarist Koichi Fukuda, who, despite having already left Static-X, was credited as a keyboardist on the album.
+It was also the final studio album to feature all four original Static-X members, until 2020's Project: Regeneration Vol. 1 (which featured archival content left behind by Static after his death in 2014).

 Background

 While the band toured Wisconsin Death Trip, Wayne Static wrote the entirety of this record by himself on the band's tour bus while the rest of the band partied.
 Because of this isolated effort, when the band went in to record the record, Static insisted that royalties for the album's sales would not be split an even four ways.
 This created tension in the band, leading to Fukuda's departure during the album's early recording stages, and his eventual replacement with Tripp Eisen.
 Static played all the guitars on the album and Eisen was only involved with the album's photoshoot.